 Following the success of Lash-Brow-Ine, Tom Lyle commissioned other products from Parke-Davis including: Odor-IneToilet Lotion, a deodorant;, Color-ine, an eyebrow and eyelash dye; Lily of the Valley Face Powder; and Maybell Beauty Cream, Rouge and Lipstick.
 None of these additional products produced good sales and were eventually dropped.

 In 1917, again with the assistance of Parke-Davis, Maybell Laboratories began production and sale of a cake eyelash and eyebrow beautifier.
 The exact composition of this product is unknown but it was most likely a sodium stearate based cake mascara known earlier also as ‘water cosmetique’ or ‘mascaro’.

 Like other products of its type the colouring agents were suspended in a base of sodium stearate soap.
 The soap and pigments were mixed together, extruded into strips, stamped and dried.
-The product was applied by first wetting the block, then using a small brush to lift and apply the colouring to the eyebrows and eyelashes.
+The product was applied by first wetting the cake, then using a small brush to lift and apply the colouring to the eyebrows and eyelashes.
 Early versions could irritate the eye but later versions made with triethanolamine stearate were non-smarting.

 The new product named ‘Maybelline’ came in two shades, black (containing lamp black) and brown (containing iron oxides) and was sold for seventy-five cents in a small box with a picture of the Maybell Girl on the top.
-The box included a rectangular block of product stamped with the name Maybelline, a small bristle brush and had a mirror attached to the inside of the lid.
+The box included a rectangular cake of product stamped with the name Maybelline, a small bristle brush and had a mirror attached to the inside of the lid.
 It was advertised as being an “ideal, harmless preparation for darkening eyelashes and eyebrows”.

 In 1920, Tom Lyle’s decision to use the name Lash-Brow-Ine came back to haunt him.
 In that year he lost an appeal over a trademark dispute with Benjamin Ansehl of St. Louis, Misssouri.
 The loss meant that the business could no longer use the name Lash-Brow-Ine and cemented the use of Maybelline in all advertising after that date.